It takes around six seconds for a recruiter to scan your resume. So you have six seconds to impress.

 - Ditch old fashioned and outdated language like “objective statement” and “references available upon request”.

 - Get your branding, skills summary and contact info in the top third of page 1.

 - Talk about results and not duties at your previous jobs.

 - Always read your resume backwards (end to front) before sending.
 This helps you to find any tiny mistakes you might otherwise gloss over.

 If you want to take re-evaluate what you’re putting out there in a little more depth to your resume, consider doing some personal branding.

 Get qualified and get ahead!

 A course from Open Colleges can give you the skills and knowledge you need to take the next step in your career.
-With over 100 courses, there’s a qualification for everyone!
+With a vast selection of online courses, there’s a qualification for everyone!